 The Federal International Relations Committee (FIRC) of the party is a sub-committee of the Federal Executive.
-It meets 4 times a year, and acts as the consultative and coordinating body of the party regarding its activities on the international stage.
+It meets a minimum of 4 times a year, and acts as the consultative and coordinating body of the party regarding its activities on the international stage.
 Additional meetings are called to prepare resolutions for Liberal International and ALDE Committee meetings and Congresses in conjunction with the Party's delegates to these meetings.

 Composition of the Committee